cloudmesh-community/fa18-523-62/project-report/report.md

 have been proven to be useful in dictating the results of a game.
-These statistics can be directly obtained from the Official EPL website, however, there are certain other factors such as injuries, general mood of the fanbase and sentiment of the fanbase, preparation by the team etc. which aren’t documented in the official website.
+These statistics can be directly obtained from the Official EPL website, however, there are certain other factors such as injuries, general mood of the fanbase and sentiment of the fanbase, preparation by the team etc. which aren't documented in the official website.
 Analysis of Twitter data could prove useful in extracting these undocumented features, using NLP models.
 In this paper, we analyze the usefulness of Tweets in predicting the outcomes of games in the